eobermuhlner/planet-generator/README.md

 ![Terrain Mesh](ch.obermuhlner.planetgen.docs/images/terrain_textures/terrain_mesh.png)

 The following terrain textures where generated with the sample code above and can be used to render the mesh.
+Note that the textures where generated with higher density than the terrain mesh.

 Surface color map: